 defines a \emph{discrete map}.
-Given $x_0\in \Gamma$ as the starting point, the sets $\{x_n: n\in \mathbb{N}_0\}$ are called \emph{orbits}, where $x_{\infty}=\lim_{n\rightarrow \infty} x_n$ stands for the limit of a orbit.
+Given $x_0\in \Gamma$ as the starting point, the sets $\{x_n: n\in \mathbb{N}_0\}$ are called \emph{orbits}, with $x_{\infty}=\lim_{n\rightarrow \infty} x_n$ standing for the limit of an orbit.
 From the physical viewpoint, a discrete map models a system whose dynamics is given by iterating \eqref{map-def}, where each iteration corresponds to a time step.
 If the system is initially in a state $x_0$, then $x_n$ represents the state after $n$ time steps.
-When there exists an element $c\in\Gamma$ such that $f(x^*)=x^*$, we say that $x^*$ is a \emph{fixed point} of $f$ and they are physically interpreted as stationary states of the system.
+When there exists an element $x^*$ such that $f(x^*)=x^*$, we say that $x^*$ is a \emph{fixed point} of $f$, which can be physically interpreted as a stationary state of the system.
 The dynamics of a discrete map can be characterized in terms of probability density functions as follows.
-The Frobenius–Perron operator $P:\mathbb{L}^1(\Gamma)\rightarrow\mathbb{L}^1(\Gamma)$ associated with the map \eqref{map-def} is given by \cite{Lasota-1985}
+The Frobenius–Perron operator $P:\mathbb{L}^1(\Gamma)\rightarrow\mathbb{L}^1(\Gamma)$ associated with the map \eqref{map-def} is given by \cite{Lasota-1985,Beck-Schogl,Walters}

 for all $\phi\in \mathbb{L}^1(\Gamma)$ and $A\subseteq \Gamma$ with $f^{-1}(A)$ the preimage of $A$ and $\mathbb{L}^1(\Gamma)$ the set $\{g:\Gamma\rightarrow \mathbb{R} \ \textrm{with} \ \int_\Gamma | g(x)|dx<\infty\}$.
 Any non-negative normalized function $\rho\in \mathbb{L}^1(\Gamma)$ with